This article was first published on October 5th, 2018, it was last updated June 2023.

 Building Interior and Exterior Photos

 If you have a physical location people can visit, adding photos of both the interior and exterior gives people an understanding of what to expect and look for.
-It’s especially helpful for new visitors because they know what your building looks like before ever visiting it in-person, and also to identify landmarks or structures nearby so they don’t get lost.
+It’s especially helpful for new visitors because they know what your building looks like before ever visiting it in-person.
+It also helps to identify landmarks or structures nearby so they don’t get lost.

 There is a navigation bar within the ‘Photos’ category that organizes the photos based on interior and exterior that you can navigate to automatically: